thomaswpp/mpquic-sbd/README.md

 where:
  - **<number_of_experiment>**: is the number of the desired experiment.
 Type `1` for NSB, `2` for SB, or `3` for SHIFT.
  - **-nm**: is the number of client network interface controller.
 Type always `2`, since the DASH client is dual-homed in our experiments.
  - **-p**: is the ABR (Adaptive Bit Rate) algorithm to run at the DASH client application (AStream).
-We have three available ABR algorihtm implementtions: 'basic', which is a throughput-based algorithm (TBA); 'netflix', which is buffer-based algorithm (BBA), or 'sara' which is hybrid TBA/BBA algorithm.
+We have three available ABR algorihtm implementtions: `'basic'`, which is a throughput-based algorithm (TBA); `'netflix'`, which is buffer-based algorithm (BBA), or `'sara'` which is hybrid TBA/BBA algorithm.

-To run the

-If you want to change running the experiment with bulk transfer, you will have to uncomment line 196 in the code file of the scenarios (1, 2 or 3);
+To run an experiment for a bulk transfer over MPQUIC-SBD on mininet emulutator, you have to uncomment line 196 in the source code files (available in network/mininet/) for the abovementioned network scenarios (1, 2 or 3).